Ansible Galaxy Tutorial: Leveraging Community Roles for Faster Automation

 What is Ansible Galaxy?

-) for finding, sharing, and managing reusable Ansible content, primarily roles and collections.
+It's a website and command-line tool (ansible-galaxy) for finding, sharing, and managing reusable Ansible content, primarily roles and collections.

 What's the difference between a role and a collection?